Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrelease/_index.md

   name: cert-manager
 ```

-Push this to github first and make sure theat cert-manager is running
+Push this to github first and make sure that cert-manager is running
 as you can't load the ClusterIssuer before you have loaded the CRD's

 Now you can add the `issuer.yaml` and change your email